Laura-Puckett/LauraPuckett_Portfolio/README.md

 # [Project 2.
 Comparing spaceborne LiDAR datasets](https://github.com/Laura-Puckett/lidar_comparisons)
 This workflow is intended for comparing gedi, icesat-2, or both against airborne lidar data for an area.
 Because Icesat-2 and GEDI can't be compared directly against each other (due to mismatch in size/shape of footprints), comparing them against airborne lidar separately is used here to infer how similar they are to each other.
+The workflow is currently set up to run on a computing cluster, because building the geometries that represent each spaceborne lidar footprint and then extracting the intersecting airborne lidar values is computationally intensive.
+Processes are automated to run from a single bash script.

 This workflow downloads the icesat-2 data, but assumes that you already have gedi and airborne lidar downloaded (unless using NEON lidar - there is a script for that)